Statement on Diversity, Inclusion, and Equity

 Mount Sinai Health System Office for Diversity and Inclusion

 The Office for Diversity and Inclusion (ODI) is a System-wide entity charged to support the Mount Sinai Health System (MSHS) in embracing the principles of diversity and inclusion as key drivers for excellence and innovation for unrivaled healthcare service delivery, medical and health education, and research.
-The ODI is organized into three units which include the Patricia Levinson Center for Multicultural and Community Affairs (CMCA, described below), the Center for Excellence in Youth Education (CEYE described below), and Corporate Health Services Affairs (CHSA).
+The ODI is organized into three units which include the Patricia Levinson Center for Multicultural and Community Affairs (CMCA, described below), the Center for Excellence in Youth Education (CEYE described below), Corporate Health Services Affairs (CHSA), and the Diversity Innovation Hub.

 ODI Executive Leadership

 The ODI is led by Gary Butts, MD, who is the Executive Vice President, Chief Diversity Officer and Dean for Diversity Policy, Programs, and Community Affairs, and a Professor Pediatrics, Medical Education, and Preventive Medicine.
-The executive leadership team includes Dr. Butts, Dr. Ann-Gel Palermo, DrPH, MPH Chief Program Officer and Associate Dean for Diversity and Inclusion in Biomedical Education, and Associate Professor of Medical Education, and Pamela Abner, MPA Vice President and Chief Administrative Officer.
+The executive leadership team includes Dr. Butts; Dr. Ann-Gel Palermo, DrPH, MPH, Chief of Diversity, Equity, and Inclusion for ]Research, and Senior Associate Dean for Diversity, Equity, and Inclusion, and Associate Professor of Medical Education; and Pamela Abner, MPA, Vice President and Chief of Diversity, Equity, and Inclusion of Mount Sinai Hospital Groups.

 For more information: